celery/celery/docs/userguide/workers.rst

 Starting the worker
 ===================

-You can start the worker in the foreground by executing the command::

-    $ celery worker --loglevel=INFO
+.. sidebar:: Daemonizing

     You probably want to use a daemonization tool to start in the background.
 See :ref:`daemonizing` for help detaching the worker using popular daemonization tools.

+You can start the worker in the foreground by executing the command::

+    $ celery worker --loglevel=INFO --app=app

 For a full list of available command line options see :mod:`~celery.bin.celeryd`, or simply do::